 I’ve written before about how the SKU number in the upper right is broken down to signify the details of the pistol.
 See that info at Product SKU Number Breakdown.

 Here is a breakdown of the product/SKU numbers found in the upper right corner of the case label.
 These only appear on pistol cases seen in the U.S., regardless of where they were manufactured.
 Label formats are different outside the U.S. There are plenty of deviations from this list from Glock, which should be no big surprise.
-I’ve documented over 500 625 different SKUs just since Glock went to this format with the Gen 3 guns.
-Note that this is constantly evolving, and I’ve even seen some new info pop up just since the 43X and 48 were announced.
+I’ve documented over 500625 800 different SKUs just since Glock went to this format with the Gen 3 guns.
+Note that this is constantly evolving, and I see some new info pop all of the time.
 If you have a label that has characters other than what is listed here, let me know.
 I’d love to see a case label and info so I can investigate.
 For more information on the different case label colors and what they mean, see Case Label Colors – What Do They Mean?

 In the sections below, I break down the various characters, using the example SKU of PI2350202T.
 The bold items are the ones that are most common.